oxguy3/winstons-world/README.md

 You can run a test server for the game with these commands in your terminal (access the terminal the same way you did during the "Installing the game" section above).

 * `npm run play`: Launches the test server and opens it in your web browser.
-* `npm run start`: Launches the test server without opening it in your browser (useful if you already have it open and don't want another tab).
+* `npm run start`: Launches the test server without opening it in your browser (useful if you already have it open and don't want a second tab).

 When the game server is running, it will automatically detect when any changes have been made to the game files and refresh your browser page.
 If the game fails to start or freezes up, there is probably an error.
 You can view error messages (which typically appear as red text) in your browser's JavaScript (JS) console.
 You can quickly open the JS console with a keyboard shortcut; [this guide](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools#How_to_open_the_devtools_in_your_browser) shows how to do it on every browser and OS.